ppremru/LaunchFieldKitAdoption/README.md

 # Launch Field-Kit Adoption

-This repository serves as a community of practice (CoP), designed to aid new team members in effectively onboarding a project referred to as *Field-Kit* built on a *Red Hat product Stack*.
+This repository serves as a community of practice (**CoP**), designed to aid new team members in effectively onboarding a project referred to as *Field-Kit* built on a *Red Hat product Stack*.
 Specifically, this document serves as a guide for preparing technicians to support and improve the *Field-Kit* solution.

 ## What is a Field-Kit?

 A *Field-Kit*, as used in this document, describes a hardware configuration of servers.
 These servers are specifically intended to run software applications, whether they are virtualized or containerized, for use by users (operators) in the field.

-A *Field-Kit* deployment and configuration solution exists in a separate repository.
+The deployment and configuration of applications to a *Field-Kit* exists in a separate repository.
 That solution leverages Ansible to install OpenShift Container Platform (OCP).
 OCP is configured to support virtualized systems and containerized applications.
 This Community of Practice (CoP) aims to equip the technical support team with the skills to maintain and enhance this solution.

 ## Which Products are in the Stack?